unifio/terraform-aws-vpc/README.md

 ### Input Variables

+- `accepter_allow_classic_link_to_remote` - Allow a local linked EC2-Classic instance to communicate with instances in a peer VPC.
+This enables an outbound communication from the local ClassicLink connection to the remote VPC.
 - `accepter_allow_remote_dns` - Allow accepter VPC to resolve public DNS hostnames to private IP addresses when queried from instances in the requester VPC.
+- `accepter_allow_to_remote_classic_link` - Allow a local VPC to communicate with a linked EC2-Classic instance in a peer VPC.
+This enables an outbound communication from the local VPC to the remote ClassicLink connection.
-- `multi_acct` - Flag indicating whether the peering connection spans multiple AWS accounts.
+- `accepter_auto_accept` - Accept the peering (both VPCs need to be in the same AWS account).
-- `peer_owner_id` - The AWS account ID of the owner of the peer VPC.
+- `accepter_owner_id` - The AWS account ID of the owner of the peer VPC.
-- `peer_vpc_id` - The ID of the VPC with which you are creating the VPC Peering Connection.
+- `accepter_vpc_id` - The ID of the VPC with which you are creating the VPC Peering Connection.
+- `requester_allow_classic_link_to_remote` - Allow a local linked EC2-Classic instance to communicate with instances in a peer VPC.
+This enables an outbound communication from the local ClassicLink connection to the remote VPC.
-- `requester_allow_remote_dns` - Allow requester VPC to resolve public DNS hostnames to private IP addresses when queried from instances in the accepter VPC.
+- `requester_allow_remote_dns` - Allow accepter VPC to resolve public DNS hostnames to private IP addresses when queried from instances in the requester VPC.
+- `requester_allow_to_remote_classic_link` - Allow a local VPC to communicate with a linked EC2-Classic instance in a peer VPC.
+This enables an outbound communication from the local VPC to the remote ClassicLink connection.
+- `requester_vpc_id` - The ID of the requester VPC.
 - `stack_item_fullname` - Long form descriptive name for this stack item.
 This value is used to create the "application" resource tag for resources created by this stack item.
 - `stack_item_label` - Short form identifier for this stack.
 This value is used to create the "Name" resource tag for resources created by this stack item, and also serves as a unique key for re-use.
-- `vpc_id` - The ID of the requester VPC.

 ### Usage